Mythopoeic Awards: Call for Nominations

-Individual members of the Mythopoeic Society are invited to nominate books for the 2012 Mythopoeic Awards, and/or to volunteer to serve on any of the committees.
+Individual members of the Mythopoeic Society are invited to nominate books for the 2013 Mythopoeic Awards, and/or to volunteer to serve on any of the committees.
 (You need not join the committee to make nominations.)
-The deadline for committee volunteers and for nominations (limit of five per person per category, please!) is February 10, 2012; please send nominations to the awards administrator (see contact info below) via e-mail (preferred) or U.S. mail.
-Authors or publishers may not nominate their own books for any of the awards.
+The deadline for committee volunteers and for nominations (limit of five per person per category, please!) is February 1, 2013; please send nominations to the awards administrator (see contact info below) via e-mail (preferred) or U.S. mail.
+Authors, publishers, and their representatives may not nominate their own books for any of the awards.
 Books published by the Mythopoeic Press are not eligible for the awards.
 The Mythopoeic Society does not accept or review unsolicited manuscripts.

-The Mythopoeic Fantasy Award for Adult Literature is given to the fantasy novel, multi-volume novel, or single-author story collection for adults published during the previous year that best exemplifies “the spirit of the Inklings”.
+The Mythopoeic Fantasy Award for Adult Literature is given to the fantasy novel, multi-volume novel, or single-author story collection for adults published during in 2012 that best exemplifies “the spirit of the Inklings”.
 Books not selected as finalists in the year after publication are eligible for a second year.
 Books from a series are eligible if they stand on their own; otherwise, the series becomes eligible the year its final volume appears.

 The Mythopoeic Fantasy Award for Children’s Literature honors books for younger readers (from “Young Adults” to picture books for beginning readers), in the tradition of The Hobbit or The Chronicles of Narnia.
 Rules for eligibility are otherwise the same as for the Adult literature award.
 The question of which award a borderline book is best suited for will be decided by consensus of the committees.

 The Mythopoeic Scholarship Award in Inklings Studies is given to books on J.R.R.
 Tolkien, C.S.
 Lewis, and/or Charles Williams that make significant contributions to Inklings scholarship.
-For this award, books first published during the previous three years are eligible, including finalists for previous years.
+For this award, books first published from 2010 through 2012 are eligible, including finalists for previous years.

 The Mythopoeic Scholarship Award in Myth and Fantasy Studies is given to scholarly books on other specific authors in the Inklings tradition, or to more general works on the genres of myth and fantasy.
 The period of eligibility is three years, as for the Inklings Studies award.